AnthonyLatty/Covid19.Forms/README.md

 # Covid19.Forms
 🦠 A simple and fast mobile app for tracking the global coronavirus (COVID-19, SARS-CoV-2) outbreak worldwide.
-The most awesome Covid19.Forms app built originall in about 5 hours.
+The most awesome Covid19.Forms app built originally in about 5 hours.

 **Live global stats (provided by [fight-covid19/bagdes](https://github.com/fight-covid19/bagdes)) from this API:**